gomorpheus/morpheus-docs/library/options/option_types.rst

 EXPORT AS TAG
- Creates Tags for fieldName/value (key/value) on Instances DEPENDENT FIELD
+ Creates Tags for fieldName/value (key/value) on Instances HIDDEN
+ When marked, this Input will be hidden from the user but the value will still be accessible.
+This allows for alternate Input types to be used as hidden Inputs than what is possible with "Hidden" type Inputs (described further below).
+This is also different from Input "Visibility" settings as the values of non-visible Inputs is not accessible for consumption in automation routines
+DEPENDENT FIELD
  The Field Name value for a field that will reload this Option List to present a different set of selections.
 Take a look at the section below on Cascading Inputs as well as the `associated article <https://support.morpheusdata.com/s/article/How-to-create-option-lists?language=en_US>`_ in our KnowledgeBase for documented examples of this feature
 VISIBILITY FIELD
  A Field Name and selection value that will trigger this field to become visible.
 Currently, this only works when the Input is associated with a Service Catalog Item and viewed from the Service Catalog Persona perspective.
-See the section below on the Visibility Field for instructions on configuring this value
+See the section below on the Visibility Field for instructions on configuring this value.
+It should also be noted that when an Input is not visible, its value is not available for consumption in automation routines.
+Use the "Hidden" flag (see above) to configure hidden yet accessible values
 REQUIRE FIELD
  A fieldName that will trigger required attribute of this option SHOW ON EDIT